About Us

 Our Mission

-The mission of Living Waters International is to procure funds for the support of Roman Catholic missionary and international development projects in Africa and India.
+The mission of Living Waters International is the support of Roman Catholic missionary and international development projects in Africa, Asia and South America.
 This mission arises from faith in Jesus Christ, the belief that He desires that the Gospel be shared with all people, and the belief that He calls each of us to do our part to alleviate human suffering among the poor and marginalized of this world.

 Our History